frakture/frakture-react-reports/README.md

 ### npm

-NPM is the easiest and fastest way to get started using Recharts.
+NPM is the easiest and fastest way to get started using Frakture Reports.
 It is also the recommended installation method when building single-page applications (SPAs).
 It pairs nicely with a CommonJS module bundler such as Webpack.

 ```sh